websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/setting-up-liferay-as-a-saml-identity-provider.md

 **SSL Required:** Check this box to reject SAML messages *not* sent over SSL.
 This affects URLs in the generated metadata.

-**Require Authn Request Signature?:** If checked, each Authn Request must be signed by the sending Service Provider.
-In most cases, this should be enabled.

 **Session Maximum Age:** Specify the maximum duration of the SAML SSO session in seconds.
 If this property is not set or is set to `0`, the SSO session has an unlimited duration.
 The SSO session maximum duration can be longer than the portal session maximum duration.
 If the portal session expires before the SSO session expires, the user is logged back in automatically.
 SSO session expiration does not trigger a single logout from all service providers.
 You can use the session maximum age, for example, to force users to sign in again after a certain period of time.